miken22/COSC310_TravelBot/README.txt

 Travel Bot: Sorry, I do not think that we arrange trips to Paris.

 Improved Spell Checking:
 The original system had a Fuzzy Pattern Matching algorithm to try and identify user spelling mistakes.
-This lets the agent attempt to understand the users sentence by comparing a possible misspelled word against words in its dictionary.
+This lets the agent attempt to understand the users’ sentence by comparing a possible misspelled word against words in its dictionary.
 Using the new features with OpenNLP incorrectly capitalized named entities also get flagged and allow the agent to respond as shown below:
 Examples:
 User: I want to go to revelstok
 Travel Bot: Everybody loves Revelstoke!